AngeloKandah/AngeloKandah/README.md

 Disclaimer: I do not condone these jokes, they are from a collection of jokes I found.

-One-Armed Blonde
+Another Blonde Quiz

+1. If you had a $25 bill, what would you do with it?

-How do you get a one-armed blonde out of a tree?
+2. How many tomatoes grow on a tree?

-Wave!
+3. How many animals did Moses take on the ark?